codebyankita/Go-course-Udemy/README.md

 Q: Can I have multiple .go files with main()?
 A: Yes, but only if they’re in separate folders or packages.

-Q: Why change the package name to basics?
+Q: Why change the package name to main?
 A: To indicate that the file is now part of a library, not meant to be run.

 Q: Why does go run give an error after changing the package name?